temporalio/cli/temporalcli/commandsmd/commands.md

     --promote-global
 ```

 You may update archives that were previously enabled or disabled.
-Note: URI values for archival states can't be changed after being enabled:
+Note: URI values for archival states can't be changed once enabled.

 ```
 temporal operator namespace update \